 Standard porcelain veneers at our office are the most common choice among our patients with aesthetic concerns such as gaps, chips, cracks, stains, and misalignments.
 They also offer protection for a tooth that has been worn down or damaged, and are color-blended to the surrounding teeth.
 The results of porcelain veneers are expected to last for many, many years with the proper care and routine dental exams and cleanings.
 Our office has always practiced a conservative approach to cosmetic dentistry, and we strive to provide porcelain veneer procedures that require as little alteration to the existing tooth structure as possible.

 During your consultation with Dr. Pollack and his team members, you will have your teeth examined and discuss your concerns, needs, and goals.
-A comprehensive exam and x-rays will determine whether porcelain veneer treatment is ideal for your needs, he will create a personalized lifetime treatment plan.
+Then, after a comprehensive exam is performed and x-rays and study models of your teeth are created, Dr. Pollack will determine whether porcelain veneer treatment is the best option.
 Dr. Pollack strives to perform this treatment as conservatively as possible, without the need to make excessive alterations to the existing structure of your natural tooth.

 Porcelain veneers can serve as an excellent treatment all on its own, or as part of a comprehensive smile makeover that addresses a variety of cosmetic dental concerns.
 Dr. Pollack will be happy to discuss the porcelain veneers procedure with you during your initial consultation and help you decide whether this treatment is ideal for your needs.